 Social Media Management (3)

-This course teaches students to use social media strategically to create value for their business, non-profit, or organization.
-An emphasis is placed on strategic collaboration, tactical execution and measurement of social media efforts.
-The course will cover blog writing, Facebook, Twitter, LinkedIn, and an array of niche social media platforms.
+This course teaches students to use social media strategically to create value for a client or organization.
+An emphasis is placed on strategic collaboration, tactical execution, and measurement of social media efforts.
+Students will learn by doing in assignments focused on social media strategy and tactics, content planning and creation, paid social, management and measurement tools, and crisis management.
+The course will cover blogs, Facebook, Twitter, Instagram, Pinterest, LinkedIn, Snapchat, and an array of niche social media platforms.

 Brand Management (3)

 This course is organized around the brand management decisions that must be made to build, measure, and manage brand equity.
 The course will begin with an overview of the content and context of brand management decisions to provide the “big picture” for the course.
 Next, students will discuss the strategies and tactics for building and measuring brand equity.
 Specifically, students will address direct and indirect measures of brand equity, brand positioning and its marketing value, as well as approaches in choosing brand elements and developing supporting marketing programs.
 The last phase will focus on the management of brand equity, including the introduction of new products, corporate perspectives, and brand management over time and geographical boundaries.
 A variety of journal articles will be presented throughout the semester to broaden students’ understanding of the fundamental theories and important issues in brand management.

 This course offers an introduction to gamification, as well as the research, education, enterprise, and marketing uses of mobile games, virtual and augmented reality, social media games, and virtual environments.
 Students will study the successes, failures, and uses of these technologies, particularly as they relate to marketing, branding, education, and business.
 Additionally, students will research ethical and sociological issues associated with these technologies and analyze the uses for a variety of settings and purposes.